 On Nov.
 3, 1994, Lamar Johnson (in white pants) was placed in a line up, where he was eventually identified as the murderer.
-Circuit Attorney Kim Gardner alleges that the eye witness who identified Johnson received payment from a former assistant circuit attorney.
-(Photo was part of the Circuit Attorney’s Conviction Integrity Unit’s report.)
+Circuit Attorney Kim Gardner alleges that the eye witness who identified Johnson received payment from a former assistant circuit attorney (Photo included in Circuit Attorney’s Conviction Integrity Unit’s report).

 Nearly two years ago, St. Louis Circuit Attorney Kim Gardner filed a motion for a new trial for Lamar Johnson, who has now spent 26 years in jail.